Omega 3 Fatty Acids

 We do make some vitamin K in our guts if we have normal bowel flora (the 'good' gut bugs, they make the K for us) and normal bowel function.
 Constipation, diarrhea, IBS or Crohn's would all indicate a problem with vitamin K, either making it or absorbing it.
 Dietary fiber (soluble fiber) helps the 'good' gut bacteria thrive so soluble fibers, found in high fiber foods like berries, figs and some legumes, will increase vitamin K if the gut bugs are right.

-Vitamin K is found in very dark green leafy vegetables like chard, spinach, bok choy and seaweeds such as dulse.
-It is also found in cod liver oil, beef and poultry livers.
+Vitamin K1 is found in very dark green leafy vegetables like chard, spinach, bok choy and seaweeds such as dulse.
+Vitamin K2 is found in beef and poultry livers.

-To be absorbed vitamin K, in a supplement or food, must be consumed with fat.
-Fat-free veggies for dinner, no K absorbed, but with a little added butter or olive oil on your greens the K is very well absorbed.
-Wrapping sushi in seaweed gives a meal high in vitamin K and omega-3, both well absorbed.
+To be absorbed vitamin K, in a supplement or in food, must be consumed with fat.
+Fat-free veggies for dinner, no K (or beta-carotene) absorbed, but with a little added butter or extra virgin olive oil on your greens the K is very well absorbed.
+Sushi, wrapping fish in seaweed, gives a meal high in vitamin K and omega-3, both well absorbed.
 This rule regarding the need for fats to absorb is also true of 'green drinks'.
 Unless you add fat to your drink or have some with it (not later) the important fat-soluble nutrients will pass you right by.

 Vitamins A, D and E also need fat for absorption.
-Since they are usually found in a fat containing supplement (cod liver oil) or in fats found in animal or poultry livers, butter, full-fat dairy and such, absorption is usually not a problem.
-Our modified 'low-fat' or 'no fat' diets are un-natural and rob us of the very important fat-soluble vitamins, A, D, E and K. Absorption of calcium, A and D from non-fat milk is poor.
+Since they are usually found in a fat containing supplement (cod liver oil) or in fats found in animal or poultry livers, butter, full-fat dairy and such, absorption is not a problem.
+Our modified 'low-fat' or 'no fat' diets are un-natural and rob us of the very important fat-soluble vitamins, A, D, E and K. Absorption of calcium, A and D from non-fat milk or other non-fat dairy products is poor.

 If you have difficulty digesting fats it is important to address this problem ASAP.
-Health and longevity require adequate A, D, E and K and without good fat digestion you will not get what you need, from supplements or from food.
+Health and longevity require adequate A, D, E and K and all essential phospholipids.
+Without good fat digestion you will not get what you need, from supplements or from food.

 Essential and non-essential fats carry these vitamins and alter them for cellular function.
 Using a water based or 'dry' fat-soluble won't alter the way fat-soluble vitamins act once they are absorbed.
 You still need the good fats and must be able to digest them to get them 'in'.

 If you have had your gallbladder removed you no longer concentrate bile.
-You may need to take lecithin, about 3-4 triple strength soft gels or 1 teaspoon of the granules, or a concentrated fat-digesting enzyme (lipase) or concentrated pancreatin or ox bile at every meal, especially meals containing your fat-soluble vitamins and omega-3 oils.
+You may need to take lecithin, about 1 heaped teaspoon of the granules, or a concentrated fat-digesting enzyme (lipase) or concentrated pancreatin or ox bile at every meal, especially meals containing your fat-soluble vitamins and omega-3 oils.

 If you have difficulty digesting fats but still have your gallbladder using the lecithin or lipase or pancreatin along with 500 mg of taurine with each meal for a few weeks while getting the fat-soluble vitamins and omega-3 fats will most likely correct the problem.
 Use the digestive aids temporarily and see how you improve.